TwinLizzie/NGnoidTV/NGNUITY.md

 The average Millennial and Gen Z will never have the military training and discipline required to overthrow a government and install a new one.

 But like I said - all hope is not lost.
 We are a tech savvy generation - we can use technology to get what we want.
-Anybody can teach themselves computing, programming, robotics and cybersecurity form home.
+Anybody can teach themselves computing, programming, robotics and cybersecurity from home.
 That's how modern warfare works now.
 Let's double down on that strength as we work on correcting our weaknesses.

 ### How to contribute